 How to Post

-Having gone over the demographics, if it still seems as if Reddit would make sense for your marketing efforts, the next thing you're going to have to do is get your content posted!
+Having gone over the demographics, if Reddit seems like it would make sense for your marketing efforts, the next thing you're going to have to do is get your content posted!

-Just like you would with any other piece of content or social post, make sure that you give your content a compelling title that is sure to draw users in to what you have to say.
-There is a lot of content floating around Reddit that is competing for attention, so if you create a lackluster title your post will be quickly overlooked.
+Just like you would with any other social post, make sure that you give your content a compelling title that will draw users in to what you have to say.
+There is a lot of content floating around Reddit that is competing for attention, so if you have a lackluster title your post will be quickly overlooked.

 A couple of other things to note as you post: